 It is a condition of entry to any of its examinations that candidates must familiarise themselves with, and observe, all the regulations relating to the confidentiality and proper conduct of that examination.
 They must abide by the terms of the College's Examination Candidate Misconduct Policy (see Appendix 1).
 Any breach of this policy will be considered as possible academic dishonesty, penalties for which include the results of an examination being declared void or part void and barring from applying for examinations in the future.
 Academic dishonesty is a form of improbity.
-The College reserves the right to send details to the candidate's Responsible Officer, educational supervisor and, under certain circumstances the GMC or other appropriate authority, and to the candidate's trainers.
+The College reserves the right to notify the candidate's Responsible Officer or educational supervisor and could lead to notification of the relevant regulatory body.